Spilling Salt Superstition

 Unwanted Guests and Salt Superstition

-You have just said good bye to some very unpleasant company.
-The guest you invited into your home turned out to fill the room with loads of negative energy.
-The last thing you wish is for that person or persons to come for a return visit.
+You have just said goodbye to some unpleasant company.
+Your guest filled the room with loads of negative energy.
+The last thing you wish is for that person to come for a return visit.

-Immediately after your unwanted company has bid their good byes, you grab some salt.
+Shortly after your unwanted company has left, grab some salt.

 Sprinkle salt on the floor in the room where your company had entered.
-Also remember to sprinkle salt on the steps or floor of the entrance.
+Remember to sprinkle salt on the steps or floor of the entrance.

 Death and Salt

-An old European superstition involved placing a little salt in the coffin.
-This was done as an extra precaution to secure the devil would not claim their dearly departed.
+An old European superstition involved placing salt in the coffin.
+This was a precaution to secure the devil would not claim the deceased.

 Fishermen’s Luck

-In the world of fishing there are tons of different superstitions around the world.
-On of them naturally involves salt.
+In the world of fishing there are many superstitions around the world.
+One of them involves salt.

-If you want to wish a fisherman good luck, you could try to throw a little salt on him or her.
+One method to wish a fisherman luck, is to throw a little salt on him or her.
 This action was supposed to bring plenty of luck.

 Babies and Salt Superstition